oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

-The *host* of an annotation is the model element targeted by the annotation, unless that target is another annotation or a model element (collection, record or property value) directly or indirectly contained in another annotation, in which case the host is the host of that other annotation.
+The *host* of an annotation is the model element targeted by the annotation, unless that target is another annotation or a model element (collection, record or property value) directly or indirectly embedded within another annotation, in which case the host is the host of that other annotation.

 If the value of an annotation is expressed dynamically with a path